newperson1746/MeowBot/README.md

 https://discord.gg/YudDZtb - Discord

-Any concerns, feedback or suggestions should be directed to spencerwencer on Discord.
+Any concerns, feedback or suggestions should be directed to shimmeringautumns on Discord.

 ## Requirements